Amdrel/jamiekuppens.com/content/post/introduction-to-app-engine-flexible/index.md

 ## Some History on App Engine

 App Engine supports two different environments to run your application under, the Standard Environment and the Flexible Environment.
-Since App Engine's incpetion, the default and only environment was the standard environment.
+Since App Engine's inception, the default and only environment was the standard environment.
 App Engine Standard has one killer feature, it is able to scale up additional infrastructure in **_milliseconds_** which was unheard of at the time.
-However to achive this, appications must be run in a very contrained environment with very little to no customization by the developers.
+However to achieve this, applications must be run in a very constrained environment with very little to no customization by the developers.

 One of the largest limitations is you _cannot_ use libraries/code utilizing native code.
-This made the Python environment very limited as a very large number of Python libraries call C APIs to run performance critial and shared code (some libraries are written in C with bindings to other languages).
+This made the Python environment very limited as a very large number of Python libraries call C APIs to run performance critical and shared code (some libraries are written in C with bindings to other languages).

 Here is a quick rundown of some pros and cons of App Engine Standard: